Skip to content

 Fluent Bit should be deployed as a DaemonSet, so it will be available on every node of your Kubernetes cluster.

-The recommended way to deploy Fluent Bit is with the official Helm Chart: https://github.com/fluent/helm-charts
+The recommended way to deploy Fluent Bit for Kubernetes is with the official Helm Chart at https://github.com/fluent/helm-charts.

 Note for OpenShift

-If you are using Red Hat OpenShift you will also need to set up security context constraints (SCC) using the relevant option in the helm chart.
+If you are using Red Hat OpenShift you must set up Security Context Constraints (SCC) using the relevant option in the helm chart.

 Installing with Helm Chart

-Helm is a package manager for Kubernetes and allows you to quickly deploy application packages into your running cluster.
-Fluent Bit is distributed via a helm chart found in the Fluent Helm Charts repo: https://github.com/fluent/helm-charts.
+Helm is a package manager for Kubernetes and lets you deploy application packages into your running cluster.
+Fluent Bit is distributed using a Helm chart found in the Fluent Helm Charts repository.

 helm repo add fluent https://fluent.github.io/helm-charts

-To validate that the repo was added you can run helm search repo fluent to ensure the charts were added.
-The default chart can then be installed by running the following
+To validate that the repository was added, run helm search repo fluent to ensure the charts were added.
+The default chart can then be installed by running the following command:

 helm upgrade --install fluent-bit fluent/fluent-bit